Faculty and Staff

-Dr. Tammy Haut Donahue is Department Head and Professor in Biomedical Engineering at The University of Massachusetts, Amherst.
+Dr. Tammy Haut Donahue is a Professor in Biomedical Engineering at The University of Massachusetts, Amherst.
 She earned a BS in Mechanical Engineering from Michigan State University and a PhD in Biomedical Engineering from University of California at Davis.
 Following a post-doctoral fellowship at Pennsylvania State University in Orthopaedics/Cell Biology she joined the faculty of Michigan Technological University in Mechanical Engineering.
-Dr. Haut Donahue then spent 7 years at Colorado State before coming to UMass, Amherst to lead the Biomedical Engineering department in June 2018.
+Dr. Haut Donahue then spent 7 years at Colorado State before coming to UMass, Amherst to found the Biomedical Engineering department in June 2018.

 BS Bioengineering, UC San Diego

 Gerardo is a third year PhD student in Biomedical Engineering.
 The predominant focus of his research is the use of pharmaceutical interventions to help prevent or delay the onset of post-traumatic osteoarthritis in the soft tissues of the knee joint.
 This is a collaborative project with the Orthopaedic Biomechanics Laboratories at Michigan State University.

 Graduation: Summer, 2021